10 Snake Families With Just One Member

 Authors: Frederico de Alcântara Menezes, Arthur Diesel Abegg, Bruno Rocha da Silva, Francisco Luís Franco, Renato Neves Feio – CC BY 4.0

-One of many weird snakes stuffed away in remote corners of South America.
-Brazilian burrowing snakes are found in southern and southeast Brazil, and stick to the borders of marshes and swamps where they can dig in soft soils.
-They also like grassland, and most of their diet consists of earthworms.
+One of many weird snakes stuffed away in remote corners of South Africa.
+Brazilian burrowing snakes (Gomesophis brasiliensis) are found exclusively in southern and southeast Brazil.
+They’re mainly found on the borders of marshes and swamps, where soft soils allow them to dig for their main prey: earthworms.
+Moist grassy fields are also a good place to find them.

 Brazilian burrowing snakes are the sole member of the Gomesophis genus.
-They were first discovered in 1918, and originally assigned to the venomous slender snake family of Tachymenis.
-In 1959, the all new family of Gomesophis was created, and they became its only member, a situation which hasn’t changed since.
+They were first discovered in 1918, and originally assigned to the venomous slender snake genus of Tachymenis.
+In 1959, the all new genus of Gomesophis was created, and the Brazilian burrowing snake became its only member, a situation which hasn’t changed since.

 This snake hardly ever moves by night.
 A study in Minas Gerais state, Brazil, found that 96.4% of its movements were during daylight, particularly between 9:30 and 17:00.
-Brazilian burrowing snakes are harmless, but have defensive techniques such as striking, gaping their mouth wide intimidatingly, burrowing into mud, and hiding their head in a nest of coils.
-One snake that was cornered launched itself into a small stream, never to be seen again.
+Brazilian burrowing snakes are harmless, but have defensive techniques such as striking, gaping their mouths wide in order to intimidate, burrowing into mud, and hiding their head in a nest of coils.
+One cornered snake launched itself into a small stream, never to be seen again.
+The Brazilian burrowing snake reaches a maximum of 61.5cm

 10 Cape reed snake